-Elliot Corner is an award-winning Violist and a published Composer, currently in a contract with OLC Barcelona Music, who is studying Viola and Composition at the Royal College of Music, London as a Foundation Scholar, generously supported by The Henriette Schoeller Harrison Elt & Anatole Mines Award and a Douglas & Hilda Simmonds Award.
-He studies Viola with internationally acclaimed soloist, composer and teacher Susie Meszaros.
-At the RCM, Elliot has participated in masterclasses and received tuition from such musicians as Susie Meszaros, Jennifer Stumm, Jan Repko, Simon Rowland-Jones, Alina Ibragimova and Richard Lester.
-He studies Composition with acclaimed composer Jonathan Pitkin, and has had works performed in many venues around the UK, including the Blüthner Piano Centre and the Carpenter's Hall.
+Elliot Corner is an award-winning Violist and music teacher, who graduated from the Royal College of Music, London with a BMus(Hons) in Viola Performance.
+He studied there as a Foundation Scholar with two professors, Simon Rowland-Jones and Susie Meszaros., Elliot also participated in several masterclasses and received tuition from some internationally notable musicians including Jennifer Stumm, Jan Repko, Alina Ibragimova and Richard Lester.
+He studied Composition as a second study as well with acclaimed composer Jonathan Pitkin, and has had works performed in many venues around the UK, including the Blüthner Piano Centre and the Carpenter's Hall.

-An alumnus of Christ’s Hospital School (an Old Blue), Elliot took up Viola in October, 2011 (switching permanently from Violin) and both attained an ABRSM Gold Award for his ABRSM Viola Grade 8 Distinction (148/150) and joined the Royal College of Music Junior Department within four months of starting to play the Viola.
-He studied there for two years, learning with renowned Violist Sarah-Jane Bradley.
-Upon leaving the RCM JD in July 2013, Elliot was awarded the Freda Dinn and Ida Mabett String Prize.
+An alumnus of Christ’s Hospital School (an Old Blue), Elliot took up the Viola in October 2011 (switching permanently from Violin) and quickly attained an ABRSM Gold Award for the highest mark in the UK in his Viola Grade 8 exam (148/150), joining the Royal College of Music's Junior Department within just four months of starting to play the Viola.
+He studied there with Sarah-Jane Bradley for two years, and upon leaving in July 2013 was awarded the Freda Dinn and Ida Mabett String Prize.

 Elliot was born in Brighton, UK and lived there for the majority of his life.
-He moved to London in 2013 to study at the Royal College of Music, and currently lives in Acton.
+He moved to London in 2013 to study at the Royal College of Music, and currently lives in Richmond, West London.
 He can still be seen regularly performing in Brighton, UK as a soloist and chamber musician.

 Elliot discovered his innate musicality aged 4 when his class teacher discovered that he had perfect pitch after noticing him singing perfectly in tune during a class singing session.
 Shortly after this, he began learning the Violin.